inventree/inventree-docs/docs/start/intro.md

 Alternatively, the source can be downloaded as a [.zip archive](https://github.com/inventree/InvenTree/archive/master.zip).

-!!! note "Updating via Git"
+!!! info "Updating via Git"
     Downloading the source code using Git is recommended, as it allows for simple updates when a new version of InvenTree is released.

 ## Installation Guides